offGustavo/md-agenda.nvim/README.md

         --optional: create your own agenda view command to show tasks with a specific tag only vim.api.nvim_create_user_command("WorkAgenda", function()
-            vim.cmd("TaskFilterByTag #work") --first filter with tags
+            vim.cmd("TaskFilterByTag #work") --first, filter with tags
-            vim.cmd("AgendaViewWithTags") --then run the agenda view with tag filters end, {})
+            vim.cmd("AgendaViewWithTags") --then, run the agenda view with tag filters end, {})
     end
 },